Graduate Student Ambassadors

-I am a 2nd year Master of Science student in biology.
+I am a 1st year PhD student in Biology.
 My research investigates the impact of obesity on the heart using Drosophila melanogaster, or the fruit fly, as a model.
 It’s a bit whacky but the fruit fly is a great organism for lots of different experiments, including ones looking at the heart!
 I am particularly interested in the changes to the protein matrix around the heart and how they impair its contractility.
 I use a variety of tests to assess heart function, and have been able to collaborate with researchers in engineering both at McMaster and the University of Toronto.